ChrisTekam/digestomatic/README.md

 Digestomatic is a smart biodigester prototype that integrates **IoT, AI, and automation** to improve the usability and gas output of home-scale anaerobic digesters.
 Using an **ESP32**, dedicated gas and temperature sensors, and a locally hosted web dashboard, the system continuously monitors conditions inside the digester.
 A local LLM (**Foria**) interprets the data and answers user questions, while an automated DC motor stirrer keeps the substrate mixed to maximize methane production.

 Biodigesters solve two problems at once: they divert organic waste from dumping/burning, and they produce renewable gas.
 Most existing biodigesters, however, are **passive** — no monitoring, no control, no visibility into what's happening inside the tank.
-Digestomatic changes that.
+Digestomatic aims to solve that and go beyond by integrating A.I.

 ## Features